 Creating a blank template of a Boeing 747-400 has been at the top of my to do list for quite some time now, but it’s an older-generation aircraft that has been pushed aside by my need to do the A350, A380, and 787 templates first.
 Once I had those out of the way, I didn’t feel as guilty for spending some time on this classic Boeing airliner.

 It was a bit weird creating these illustrations after spending so long on those newer-generation aircraft.
 The 747 is certainly getting on in years, as she’s been flying since 1970 without any major fuselage changes.
 So yeah – it looks rather dated (but still very classy) when put side by side with the latest offerings from Seattle and Toulouse.
+The version I chose to illustrate for this post features General Electric CF6 engines, but I also have versions with the Pratt & Whitney and Rolls Royce engines as well if you need them.

 And yes, I did struggle on these a bit – so much so that I basically did the vector line work twice.
 I really messed up the forward section of the fuselage the first time, with wonky proportions that were totally wrong – which made everything else look weird as well.
 It wasn’t until I deleted the nose section (and the forward part of the wing) that I identified that forward section as the problem.
 Back to the drawing board I went to do it over and get things right…